 However, a lot of people retake the LSAT twice or even three times, so substantially fewer individuals actually take LSATs in a given year.

-I added up the number of retakes attempts from this data sheet on all the retakes in LSAT in 2012-2013, and approximately 30,000 of the attempts in that year were retakes.
+I added up the number of retakes attempts on all the retakes in LSAT in 2012-2013, and approximately 30,000 of the attempts in that year were retakes.
 Subtracting all 30k from the total would result in an undercount, since some of these were retaking from attempts in previous years (and thus only took it once in 2012-2013).
 We can guess, however, that somewhat more than 85,000 and somewhere less than 100,000 people took the LSAT in the 2012-2013 cycle.

 That’s a lot of people dedicated enough to the idea of law school to at least spend a saturday in a classroom taking a three-hour long test.
 It’s also means that you are potentially competing with nearly 100,000 other students to get into law school.